kyle0418/K-Camera/README.md

 When generating the video, ffmpeg was used to merge the video and audio.
 Since no suitable ffmpeg wrapper was found, the project included a complete "ffmpeg.exe".

-The software release method is essentially a 7z compression package and creates a self-extracting format.
+The software release method is essentially a 7z compression package with self-extracting format.
 So the project startup time will be slightly longer.

 Face recognition calls Baidu.AI, so please make sure the network connection is normal when using this function.